BrettB76/Brett_Benson_Cyber_knowledge/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
+Ansible was used to automate the configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it acts as Infrastructure as Code (IaC).
 The primary benefit to IaC is that everyone can see exactly how the network is configured by reading text files.

 The playbook implements the following tasks: